danbu26/MICB_305/README.md

 # Problems: the feature-table.txt is too large to be uploaded
 ## Nov 20 - meeting
 - Presentation and Discussion of results from core microbiome analysis, indicator species analysis, alpha diversity analysis, and DESeq analysis

+To do before next meeting
+- Keep p-value
+- No taxonomical differences but functional differences
+- Send whole datasets before breaking up to Arvil for running PICRUST2